in

 Schools were built for jobs not for vocations

-Can you imagine a life where most of your future is predictable 30 years in advance?
-That’s what people reject, basically, by not going to work and, let’s say, living off social financial help.
+Can you envision a life where the majority of your future is predetermined 30 years in advance?
+This is essentially what people resist by opting out of traditional employment and, instead, relying on social financial assistance.

 The truth about careers